-The documents confirming permanent residence can be backdated and can show the actual date when this right was acquired.
+The document confirming permanent residence can be backdated and can show the actual date when this right was acquired.

 EU rights will not be recognised in the UK after 1 January 2021.
 Those who want to keep their permanent residence right after Brexit have to apply for settled status.

 Settled status is granted by the Home Office to EEA nationals and their family members after they have lived in the UK for five years.
 It is granted independently of whether you have a permanent right of residence or not.
 Importantly, it cannot be backdated.

 For EU nationals with children born in the UK, the date on the permanent residence document may be the only proof that the children have a birthright to British citizenship.
 It is therefore vitally important to keep your permanent residence document safe.

 It is not yet clear if settled status will be accepted as proof of lawful residence over the five year period required for naturalisation as a British citizen.
 If you are planning to apply naturalisation, permanent residence document is also a more reliable proof of status for the next five years.

 Settlement visa vs settled status